The Science of Mind

 Cultivate the core skills of mindfulness: indistractability, equanimity, and mental clarity.

 Join Daniel on Monday evenings for a meditation class for beginners.
 Class will start up on August 2nd after a month long break.
 The theme of the class so far in 2021 has been the stages of meditation as described in the text, “The Mind Illuminated” by Culadasa.
 The stages of meditation are a framework to better understand the goals and obstacles of the contemplative path and is a wonderful resource for beginner meditators.
 Another text that has deeply influenced this course is “The Path to Nibbana” by David C. Johnson.

 A fundamental practice in many contemplative traditions is the deliberate practice of concentration (or more accurately, indistractability).
 Concentration, or indistractability, is the doorway that opens up the rest of the path.
 This can be achieved by focusing on the breath or another focus object such as metta.
 In this class you will:

 - Understand what meditation is and how the practice addresses the fundamental reactivity of the mind that causes incalculable amounts of mental suffering.

 - Learn an array of contemplative and meta-cognitive techniques that can be applied in a variety of real-life situations.

 Download or listen to a free guided meditation, Four Steps to the Breath, here.

-with Daniel Whiteside and Melinda Rothouse, Ph.D.
+Coaching Skills for Authentic Relationships with Daniel Whiteside and Melilnda Rothouse, Ph.D.